ma-voses19/PowerShell/Scripts/Gather-ConfigMgrAgentInfo.md

     .NOTES
     ===========================================================================
      Created on:   Feb/12/2020
+     Version :     1.2
-     Version :     1.2, Added more commands to retrieve more data Feb/12/2020 1.0, Initial Release
+        Feb/12/2020 1.0, Initial Release
         Abr/09/2020 1.1, Added Azure AD validation, added retrieval of client settings, added Win7 compatibility for commands not available on that OS.
-        Jul/29/2020 1.2, Added code to retrieve all WMI instances for all classes within the Root\CCM namespace instead of retriving WMI info on client settings.
+        Jul/31/2020 1.2, Added code to retrieve all WMI instances for all classes within the Root\CCM namespace instead of retriving WMI info on client settings.
                          Added MSINFO32, SystemInfo, IPConfig, BITSAdmin, key Config mgr registry, MDM report exports.
                          Added code to backup CCM, CCMSetup, WindowsUpdate, Windows upgrade logs and event logs.
                          Output files are now saved on a folder under C:\Temp with the name "ComputerName"-YY-MM-DD-HH-mm (and a .zip file with the same name for Windows 10)
-     Created by:   Vinicio Oses
+                         Expanded certificates capabilities to capture more data, capture local admins group membership Created by:   Vinicio Oses
      Organization: System Center Configuration Manager Costa Rica
      Filename:     Gather-ConfigMgrAgentInfo.ps1